Agents of Mayhem: Development

-Development of the game began shortly after the release of Saints Row IV.
-The game began its development cycle as some concept art and character descriptions, and after receiving positive comments from outsiders who have listened to their pitch, one of whom described it as "G.I.
+Development of the game began shortly after the release of Saints Row IV in 2013.
+The game began its development cycle as some concept art and character descriptions, and after receiving positive comments from outsiders who listened to the pitch, one of whom described it as "G.I.
 Joe versus Cobra Megafight 2020", the game soon entered full production.
 Unlike previous Saints Row games, which have only one player-controlled protagonist, Agents of Mayhem introduces multiple playable characters.
 This was done because Volition reflected on some of their previous fan events, where fans opted to cosplay as the supporting characters rather than the central character.
-They considered it an evidence to show that fans of the franchise would be interested in a character-focused game.
-Another reason is that the company, inspired by League of Legends and Dota 2, wanted players to form a strong connection with the characters.
-Volition also thought that the game, being a single-player title, has a great advantage, since most games with a diverse cast of characters are multiplayer-focused.
-The game's tone and style was inspired by 1980s action cartoons such as G.I.
+They took this as evidence to show that fans of the franchise would be interested in a character-focused game.
+Another reason was that the developers, inspired by League of Legends and Dota 2, wanted players to form a strong connection with the characters.
+Volition also thought that the game, being a single-player title, had a great advantage, since most games with a diverse cast of characters are multiplayer-focused.
+The game's tone and style were inspired by 1980s action cartoons such as G.I.
 Joe, He-Man, and television series like The A-Team.

 In 2014, after receiving $200,000 in incentives from the city of Champaign, Illinois, Volition began hiring upwards of 100 employees to begin work on a new project.
-Little was known about this game until a trademark for Agents of Mayhem filed by Koch Media (Deep Silver's parent company) was discovered in May 2016, along with résumés linking the project to Volition.
+Little was known about the game until a trademark for Agents of Mayhem filed by Koch Media (Deep Silver's parent company) was discovered in May 2016, along with résumés linking the project to Volition.
 Further speculation arose from a 2013 Polygon interview with Volition's Scott Phillips, referring to Saints Row players as "agent[s] of mayhem".
-The game was formally announced on June 6, 2016 with a cinematic announcement trailer released via IGN.
-Agents of Mayhem was released in North America on August 15, 2017 and in Europe on August 18, 2017.
+The game was formally announced on June 6, 2016, with a cinematic announcement trailer released via IGN.
+Agents of Mayhem was released in North America on August 15, 2017, and in Europe on August 18, 2017.

 Reception

 Agents of Mayhem received "mixed or average" reviews from critics, according to review aggregator website Metacritic.

 Nick Valdez's 7/10 score on Destructoid stated that the game was "Solid and definitely has an audience.
 There could be some hard-to-ignore faults, but the experience is fun."

-5/10 was Alice Bell's score on VideoGamer.com, who said "Despite fun combat and characters, Agents of Mayhem becomes repetitive and grinding.
+5/10 was Alice Bell's score on VideoGamer.com, who wrote "Despite fun combat and characters, Agents of Mayhem becomes repetitive and grinding.
 In trying to chase the popularity of Saints Row, it misses having an identity of its own."
 Michael Goroff's score of 7/10 on Electronic Gaming Monthly said that "Agents of Mayhem is one of those games with so much potential that just doesn't quite reach the heights it probably could.
 That being said, it's exhilarating combat and unique character system have me looking forward to a more polished, more fully conceived sequel."